Namma Metro: Green Line

-The Green Line is aligned north to south and connects Madavara in the north-west to Silk Institute in the south-west, covering a distance of 33.46 km and has 32 stations.
+The Green Line is aligned north-to-south and connects Madavara in the north-west to Silk Institute in the south-west, covering a distance of 33.46 km and has 32 stations.
 It is elevated on both north and south sides and has a 4.0 km underground section in the middle.
-The Line passes through industrial areas (Peenya, Yeshwanthapur) in the north and also through commercial hubs (Majestic, Chikpete, City Market) and connects large residential catchments in the south (Basavanagudi, Jayanagar, Banashankari, and Thalaghattapura).
+The Line passes through industrial areas (Peenya, Yeshwanthapur) in the north and also through commercial hubs (Majestic, Chickpete, City Market) and connects large residential catchments in the south (Basavanagudi, Jayanagar, Banashankari, and Thalaghattapura).

 The first 9.9 km, 10-station stretch (Reach 3/3A) of the Green Line opened 1 March 2014.
 The stretch connected Sampige Road to Peenya Industry.
 The second 2.5 km, 3-station stretch (Reach 3B) of the Green Line from Peenya Industry to Nagasandra, opened on 1 May 2015.
 The third stretch connecting Sampige Road to Yelachenahalli was inaugurated on 17 June 2017 and opened the next day, thereby completing the entire Phase 1.
 These stretches (including the underground section) were inaugurated by then President late Shri Pranab Mukherjee on 17 March 2017.

 Under Phase 2, The southern extension of 6.29 km, which includes 5 stations from Yelachenahalli to Silk Institute, was inaugurated on 14 January 2021, making it the first section of Phase 2 to be opened for service.
 The northern extension of 3.14 km, which includes 3 stations from Nagasandra to Madavara was opened to the public on 7 November 2024, making the whole line operational from Madavara to Silk Institute.

 Yellow Line

 The Yellow Line connects Rashtreeya Vidyalaya Road to Bommasandra, covering a distance of 19.15 km and has 16 stations.
-This line is completely elevated and runs along ORR and Hosur road.
-It begins at Rashtreeya Vidyalaya Road, which is a interchange station with Green Line and passes through two other interchange stations: Jayadeva Hospital station, where it crosses the Pink Line; and Central Silk Board station, where the Blue Line will terminate.
+This line is completely elevated and runs along the ORR and Hosur road.
+It begins at Rashtreeya Vidyalaya Road, which is an interchange station with Green Line and passes through two other interchange stations: Jayadeva Hospital station, where it crosses the Pink Line; and Central Silk Board station, where the Blue Line will terminate.
 The line connects Electronic City with the metro network.
 Out of 16 stations, 4 stations (Ragigudda, Jayadeva Hospital, BTM Layout, and Central Silk Board) are built along with the new Ragigudda-Silk Board double decker flyover as a rail and road flyover.
 The entire line was inaugurated on 10 August 2025.